 4. 54% of K-12 Students Now Use AI for School

 Research from the RAND Corporation shows that 54% of K-12 students now use AI for school—an increase of more than 15 percentage points in just one to two years.
+For a deeper dive into these trends, see our full analysis of how many students use AI for school.
 This rapid AI adoption among younger students signals a fundamental shift in how the next generation approaches learning.
 More high school than middle school students reported using AI, with progressively higher adoption rates as students advance through grade levels.

 5. 69% of High School Students Use ChatGPT for Homework

-6. 65% of Students Say AI Tools Are Essential for Success
+6. 67% of Students Say AI Tools Are Essential

-According to HEPI 2025 data, 65% of students agree that AI tools are essential for academic success.
-This perception that AI technologies are now fundamental to education—rather than optional supplements—represents a major shift in how students feel about their academic toolkit.
+According to HEPI 2025 data, 67% of students agree that using AI is essential in today's world.
+This perception that AI technologies are now fundamental—rather than optional supplements—represents a major shift in how students feel about their academic toolkit.
 The primary reasons students cite for using AI are saving time (51%) and improving the quality of their work (50%).
+From AI flashcard generators to adaptive quiz platforms, students are building personalized study toolkits that fit their learning styles.

 8. 58% of Students Feel They Lack Sufficient AI Knowledge